LakhindarPal/ShareMeme/README.md

 - Change memes category.
 - Mark memes as favorites.
 - View meme history.
-- Auto refresh new meme every 30 second.
+- Auto-refresh new meme every 30 seconds.
 - Manually skip to the next meme.

 ## Built With